Lena Lotzen

-Lena Lotzen (born 11 September 1993) is a former German football forward who last played for 1.
-FC Köln.
+Lena Lotzen (born 11 September 1993) is a German former professional footballer who played as a forward.

 Club career

-On 18 April 2016, she extended her contract with FC Bayern Munich until 2018.
+On 18 April 2016, Lotzen extended her contract with FC Bayern Munich until 2018.

 International career

-With five goals she was the top scorer of the Germany Under-19 national team that won the 2011 U-19 European Championship.
+With five goals Lotzen was the top scorer of the Germany Under-19 national team that won the 2011 U-19 European Championship.
 She made her debut for the senior national team on 29 February 2012 against Iceland in the 2012 Algarve Cup.
 Her first goal for the senior team was against Iceland on 14 July 2013 in a UEFA Women's Euro 2013 match, where she won the title.

-International goals
+Career statistics

 Scores and results list Germany's goal tally first: